Home / Current Page

 Mar

-Bill Russell named head coach of the Boston Celtics, becoming the first African American to coach an NBA team.
+On this day, Bill Russell was named head coach of the Boston Celtics, making history as the first Black head coach in the NBA and in major American...
+Continue →

 29